 This information can help evaluate the type of care a person needs and how urgent it is.
-The Major Unusual Incident Unit has identified some cases in which in a delay in providing emergency medical care resulted in medical concerns or a fatal outcome.
+The Major Unusual Incident Unit (MUI) has identified some cases in which a delay in providing emergency medical care resulted in medical concerns or a fatal outcome.
 Sometimes, providers or family members ask to be contacted prior to the person receiving medical treatment.
 While providers should acknowledge family preferences, they must also ensure appropriate medical care and treatment.
 Discuss emergency medical treatments at person's service plan meeting.
 Often, families and guardians sign emergency medical consent forms to ensure immediate medical care is provided.
+If someone is in distress, do not call/text your supervisor or coworker, call 9-1-1.

-Calling 911 for emergency assistance

-Blood pressure activity - report any BP which is much higher or lower than usual.
+Calling 9-1-1 for emergency assistance Blood pressure activity - report any blood pressure (BP) which is much higher or lower than usual.
 A top number (systolic reading) above 170 or bottom number (diastolic) above 115 can be dangerous.
 A systolic reading of 80 or less is an emergency.
-If medical attention is not available, call 911.
+If medical attention is not available, call 9-1-1.

-Breathing changes-very slow or rapid breathing or sudden increase in effort of breathing means medical attention is needed quickly.
+Breathing changes - very slow or rapid breathing or sudden increase in effort of breathing means medical attention is needed quickly.
 Check for obstructions in the airway and call for help.
-If choking is suspected, call 911 and begin CPR/FA.
+If choking is suspected, call 9-1-1 and begin cardiopulmonary resuscitation (CPR) or First Aid.

-Consciousness changes-if a person suddenly cannot respond as normal and is not having their normal seizure activity, call for help.
-If medical evaluation is not available, if they are unresponsive and if it is not a seizure or if a fall has occurred, call 911.
+Consciousness changes - if a person suddenly cannot respond as normal and is not having their normal seizure activity, call for help.
+If medical evaluation is not available, if they are unresponsive, and if it is not a seizure or if a fall has occurred, call 9-1-1.

-Chest pain-obtain vital signs, if they are unstable and medical help is not available, call 911.
+Chest pain - obtain vital signs, if they are unstable and medical help is not available, call 9-1-1.

-Falls-call 911: for severe head injury; if a person taking blood thinners has a head injury, a person is unable to get up when otherwise capable, severe pain, a limb is in unusual position or bone is through the skin, if bleeding cannot be stopped with direct pressure.
+Falls - call 9-1-1: for severe head injury; if a person taking blood thinners has a head injury, a person is unable to get up when otherwise capable; severe pain; a limb is in an unusual position; or bone is through the skin, if bleeding cannot be stopped with direct pressure.